Towards Deep Learning Models Resistant to Adversarial Attacks: Experiments: Adversarially Robust Deep Learning Models

 The adversarial robustness of our network is significant, given the power of iterative adversaries, but still far from satisfactory.
 We believe that these results can be improved by further pushing along these directions, and training networks of larger capacity.

-\paragraph{Resistance for different values of $\eps$ and $\ell_2$-bounded attacks.} In order to perform a broader evaluation of the adversarial robustness of our models, we run two kinds of additional experiments.
+\paragraph{Resistance for different values of $\eps$ and $\ell_2$-bounded attacks.} In order to perform a broader evaluation of the adversarial robustness of our models, we run two additional experiments.
 On one hand, we investigate the resistance to $\ell_\infty$-bounded attacks for different values of $\eps$.
-On the other hand, we examine the resistance of our model to attacks that are bounded in $\ell_2$ as opposed to $\ell_\infty$ norm.
+On the other hand, we examine the resistance of our model to attacks that are bounded in $\ell_2$-norm as opposed to $\ell_\infty$-norm.
+In the case of $\ell_2$-bounded PGD we take steps in the gradient direction (not the sign of it) and normalize the steps to be of fixed norm to facilitate step size tuning.
+For all PGD attacks, we use $100$ steps and set the step size to be $2.5\cdot\epsilon / 100$ to ensure that we can reach the boundary of the $\epsilon$-ball from any starting point within it (and still allow for movement on the boundary).
+Note that the models were training against $\ell_\infty$-bounded attacks with the original value of $\eps=0.3$, for MNIST, and $\eps=8$ for CIFAR10.
 The results appear in Figure~\ref{fig:acc_vs_eps}.

-We emphasize that the models we are examining here correspond to training against $\ell_\infty$-bounded attacks with the original value of $\eps=0.3$, for MNIST, and $\eps=8$ for CIFAR10.
-In particular, our MNIST model retains significant resistance to $\ell_2$-norm-bounded perturbations too -- it has quite good accuracy in this regime even for $\eps=4.5$.
-To put this value of $\eps$ into perspective, we provide a sample of corresponding adversarial examples in Figure~\ref{fig:l2_mnist_examples} of Appendix~\ref{sec:omitted}.
-One can observe that the underlying perturbations are large enough that even human could be confused.
+We observe that for smaller $\eps$ than the one used during training the models achieve equal or higher accuracy, as expected.
+For MNIST, we notice a large drop in robustness for slightly large $\eps$ values, potentially due to the fact that the threshold operators learned are tuned to the exact value of $\eps$ used during training (Appendix~\ref{app:inspection}).
+In contrast, the decay for the case of CIFAR10 is smoother.